Development of Windows 95: Background

+History

 The Chicago project was led by Brad Silverberg, who, at that time, was senior vice president of the personal systems division at Microsoft.
 Microsoft's product plan looked as follows:

 Prior to the official release, the American public was given a chance to preview Windows 95 in the Windows 95 Preview Program.
 For US$19.95, users were sent a set of 3.5-inch floppy diskettes that would install Windows 95 either as an upgrade to Windows 3.1x or as a fresh install on a clean computer.
 Users who bought into the program were also given a free preview of The Microsoft Network (MSN), the online service that Microsoft launched with Windows 95.
 During the preview period Microsoft established various electronic distribution points for promotional and technical documentation on Chicago including a detailed document for media reviewers describing the new system highlights.
 The preview versions expired in November 1995, after which the user would have to purchase their own copy of the final version of Windows 95.

+Notable beta milestones

 Several Windows 95 betas were released before the final launch: